-Derby Homes uses an IT system called Capita Housing to manage tenancies.
+Version: 7.0 Title: FO-Board Report Modified: 30 April 2010 Page 1 of 5 Derby Homes uses an IT system called Capita Housing to manage tenancies.
 At the time of the 2004 review, Capita Housing did not enable the management of working sub accounts in the way it can now.
 We now have the capability to run and manage a range of accounts in addition to the rent account.
-We can manage several former tenant accounts, accounts for outstanding Court costs, and other debts, including rechargeable repair accounts
+We can manage several former tenant accounts, accounts for outstanding Court costs, and other debts, including rechargeable repair accounts.

-- 3.3 Derby Homes recently took on the responsibility for the management and recovery of Court costs from the City Council.
-This means that the recovery of all debts associated with rent arrears is in one place. - 3.4 At the moment, the recovery of rechargeable repair accounts remains with the City Council.
+- 3.4 Derby Homes recently took on the responsibility for the management and recovery of Court costs from the City Council.
+This means that the recovery of all debts associated with rent arrears is in one place. - 3.5 At the moment, the recovery of rechargeable repair accounts remains with the City Council.
 The process for raising and managing invoices is complicated.
-Derby Homes Maintenance, Local Office or Enquiry Centre staff make a decision on whether to recharge.
+Derby Homes maintenance, local office or Enquiry Centre staff make a decision on whether to recharge.
 They raise the repair in Capita Housing.
-Having done that, they raise a paper form and pass that to our Accounts team.
+Having done that, they raise a paper form and pass that to our accounts team.
 Accounts then write to the tenant to tell them that they are going to get a bill and giving them an opportunity to contact the City Council to make a payment arrangement.
-Alternatively, the tenant can contact the Local Office to discuss or dispute the recharge.
-If there is no contact from the tenant, or if the Local Office says the recharge must stand, then an invoice is raised by our Accounts team. - 3.5 This invoice is raised on a system called Oracle Financials, which is Derby Homes and Derby City Council's joint IT system.
+Alternatively, the tenant can contact the local office to discuss or dispute the recharge.
+If there is no contact from the tenant, or if the local office says the recharge must stand, then an invoice is raised by our accounts team. - 3.6 This invoice is raised on a system called Oracle Financials, which is Derby Homes and Derby City Council's joint IT system.
 The invoice is raised by our staff, but on the City Council's part of the system.
-Staff at the Council then pick up that invoice and attempt to recover the money according to their procedures and staffing resources - 3.6 There are four main problems with this. - Tenants have debts in two places in Capita Housing attached to their current or former tenancy, and in a system managed by the Council's debt recovery team.
-Capita Housing allows us to manage and monitor all of the debts that a current or former tenant may have and see the total. - The process for raising and then chasing debts is complicated and cumbersome as I have explained.
+Staff at the Council then pick up that invoice and start to try to recover the money according to their procedures and staffing resources. - 3.7 There are four main problems with this. - Tenants have debts in two places firstly in Capita Housing managed by Derby Homes attached to their current or former tenancy, and secondly in a system managed by the Council's debt recovery team.
+Capita Housing allows us to manage and monitor all of the debts that a current or former tenant may have and see the total. - The process for raising and then chasing debts is complicated and cumbersome.
 It is also reliant on Local Offices raising forms for each rechargeable debt, something which can be missed so recharges are not always actioned. - The process relies on recharge costs based on committed rather than actual costs.
 This means that the initial cost of the repair orders is the basis of the recharge.
 However, orders are often re-defined and additional works identified when the job is actually carried out.
 This means that the actual invoice for the job may be significantly different to the invoice raised on Oracle Financials for the recharge. - The administrative costs and processes concerned mean that it is not cost effective to chase recharges for a value of less than £100.

-Version: 5.0 Page 2 of 5 Title: FO-Board Report Modified: 16 July 2009 Page 2 of 5
+Version: 7.0 Title: FO-Board Report

+Modified: 30 April 2010 Page 2 of 5

+B6 Rechargeable Repairs.doc